I hope you enjoy this blog post.

 2. End of an Era

 Next in the lineup of most famous Damien Hirst artworks has to be End of an Era.
 This sculpture features the severed head of a bull, his horns adorned with a disc of solid gold.
-While it’s certainly one of the more famous pieces, it’s also one of the most expensive Damien Hirst art pieces.
+While it’s certainly one of the more famous pieces, it’s also one of the most expensive Damien Hirst art pieces as of 2024.

 The juxtaposition of life and death, fear and love, malady and physical decay, is what made Hirst so famous.
 Or possibly infamous.
 Dead animals perfectly preserved using formaldehyde, animal carcasses, and diamonds are certainly an unconventional way of gaining notoriety.